-- Lack of constancy of purpose to plan products and services that will have a market and keep the company afloat.
+- Lack of purpose to plan products and services that will have a market and keep the company afloat.

-- An emphasis on short term profits and short term thinking (just the opposite from constancy of purpose), fed by fear of unfriendly takeover and by demand from bankers and shareholders for dividends.
+- An emphasis on short-term profits and short-term thinking (just the opposite of constancy of purpose), fed by fear of unfriendly takeover and demand from bankers and shareholders for dividends.